 You know those times when you see a person and instantly know that you know them, even though your mind can’t place them…

-That knowing is not intellectual or emotional
+That knowing is not intellectual or emotional.

-But you are CERTAIN you know them
+But you are CERTAIN you know that person.

 Have you ever wondered and asked yourself, “What part of me knows that?”